 From 2008 to the end of 2014, Claire worked for the Schuster Institute for Investigative Journalism, also at Brandeis University.
-There she managed the Institute's financial systems, communications, and a wide range of administrative needs.
-Prior to her work at Brandeis, she worked for Soco Magazine as their managing editor and contributing writer.
-From 2004 to 2006, she worked for Hewlett-Packard Company as a technical writer.
+There she managed the Institute's financial systems, communications and a wide range of administrative needs.
+Prior to her work at Brandeis, she worked for Soco Magazine as their managing editor and contributing writer, and Hewlett-Packard Company as a technical writer.

-In addition to these positions, Claire has consulted on projects for Hong Kong-based companies Liberty Asia and The Mekong Club, Tokyo-based Cambridge International, Lexia Learning in Concord, Massachusetts, the Apeiron Institute for Sustainable Living in Providence, Rhode Island, among others.
-She is also a cofounding member of the nonprofit anti-slavery organization, Breaking the Links.
+In addition, Claire has consulted on projects for Hong Kong-based companies Liberty Asia and The Mekong Club, Tokyo-based Cambridge International, Lexia Learning in Concord, Massachusetts, the Apeiron Institute for Sustainable Living in Providence, Rhode Island, among others.

 Between 1988 and 2003, Claire lived in Mauritius, an island in the Indian Ocean.
 There she was a registered architect and worked in the field of industrial plastics packaging.

-In 1987, she received a post-graduate diploma in Urban Planning Practice for Developing Countries from University College London, and in 1986, a bachelor’s degree in architecture from Virginia Polytechnic Institute & State University.
+In 1987, she received a post-graduate diploma in urban planning practice for developing countries from University College London, and in 1986, a bachelor’s degree in architecture from Virginia Polytechnic Institute and State University.

-In her spare time, Claire paints.
-Reproductions of her work are available through frame and art stores and have been widely distributed in Target and TJ Maxx stores around the country.
-She has exhibited her work through open studios events, art galleries, and juried exhibitions.
+In her spare time, Claire paints, makes ceramic sculptures, and is learning to play traditional West African rhythms on dunduns and djembes.
+Reproductions of her paintings are widely available through frame and art stores and have been distributed in Target and TJ Maxx stores around the country.
+She has exhibited her work through open studios events, art galleries and juried exhibitions.

-Claire is available as a consultant on individual editing, writing, and graphic design projects through her own website, www.clairepavlikpurgus.com.
+Claire is available as a consultant on individual editing, writing and graphic design projects.